imgproxy/imgproxy/docs/configuration.md

 Requests to some image sources may go through too many redirects or enter an infinite loop.
 You can limit the number of allowed redirects:

 * `IMGPROXY_MAX_REDIRECTS`: the max number of redirects imgproxy can follow while requesting the source image.
+When set to `0`, no redirecting is allowed.
 Default: `10`

 You can also specify a secret key to enable authorization with the HTTP `Authorization` header for use in production environments: